thomasrunner/Condor/README.md

 **YOU CAN FIND THE FRAMEWORK LOCATED IN THE PROJECT**

+UPDATE v1.3.7
+- Updated paper with revision 1.1 for Condor Sort.
+This includes the generic comparable version.

+UPDATE v1.3.6
+- Add paper for Condor Sort as well as included all source code for framework

 UPDATE v1.3.5
 - This update removes ARC boosting overall performance as well as updating method calls to be faster.
 With this release you can reach speeds upto 13x faster than objc sorting.